syncfusion-content/maui-docs/MAUI/DataGrid/Styling.md

 ---
 layout: post
 title: Styling in .NET MAUI DataGrid control | Syncfusion
-description: Learn here all about Styling support in Syncfusion .NET MAUI DataGrid (SfDataGrid) control, its elements and more.
+description: Learn all about Styling support in Syncfusion .NET MAUI DataGrid (SfDataGrid) control, its elements and more.
 platform: MAUI
 control: SfDataGrid
 documentation: ug